ekarbe/reddit-viewer/README.md

 - `redditviewer.help`: enable/disable the help panel on the landing page
 - `redditviewer.landingPage`: enable/disable the landing page
 - `redditviewer.requestTimeout`: set the timeout for requests in ms
+- `redditviewer.userManagement`: Set if the user management should be active.
+Deactivating this will disable login and all user related actions

 ## Known Issues